ramakarl/invk/README.md

 There are two drawbacks to using quaternions for inverse kinematics.
 Per-axis angle range limits are more easily computed with Euler angles, so there is a conversion performed in the LimitQuaternion function to handle this.
 Finally, care must be taken to normalize the quaternions frequently during calculations.

-A key operation during IK to rotate a joint around its local coordinate X,Y or Z axis by an incremental amount.
-This is easily accomplished by observing that a joint oriented by a quaternion is **locally** rotated by performed a post-multiplying with another quaternion.
+A key operation during IK is to rotate a joint around its local coordinate X,Y or Z axis by an incremental angle.
+This is easily accomplished by observing that a joint which is oriented by a quaternion is **locally** rotated by performed a post-multiplying with another quaternion.

 P.fromAngleAxis ( angle, Vector3DF(0, 1, 0) );    // where angle is a scalar, vec<0,1,0> = Y-axis
 Q = Q * P;         // post-multiply to perform a rotation around the **local** Y-axis of Q.